thefoxbot/baba-save-manager/README.md

 pyinstaller --add-data "icon.png;." -i "icon.ico" --noconsole --onefile babasaveman.py
 ```

-The executable provided in releases is built with UPX.

 ## Understanding the save data
 The following table describes data found under the "Properties" section: